Most people will be familiar with the artist’s color wheel, but many do not understand how to properly interpret it.

 White and black do not have positions on the color wheel as they do not have direct positions in the visual spectrum of colors.
 As noted earlier, white is what you get when all the colors of light are combined.
-This is different to the way our paints work - when we combine all the colors we get mud rather than a white light.
+This is different from the way our paints work – when we combine all the colors we get mud rather than white light.

 When you add white to your colors, you increase the value (make the color lighter).
 In other words, you create tints of the colors.

 Black on the other hand, is the absence of color.
 When you add black to your colors, you decrease the value (make the color darker).
 In other words, you create shades of the colors.

 When you add white or black to a color, you reduce the saturation of the color (make it less vivid).
 So although white and black do not have positions on the color wheel, they do have the power to alter the value and saturation of the colors (and hue to a small extent, as white and black paint usually have a slight bias towards another color).